kign/c4wa/etc/doc/language.md

 `a = ptr[i ++]` etc. Chain assignments
 `a = b = c ...` _are_ supported with some limitations though.

 Usual pointer arithmetic is supported; `&` operator can be used with some limitations.
+Note that pointers in `c4wa` are 32 bit.

 There are no `void *` pointers.
 If you are using a "generic" pointer, you must explicitly cast it.